First light broke cold over the Talan Settlement.First light broke cold over the Talan Settlement.

 "The blood—there had to be—"

 Varn kept moving, silent and stone-faced.
+The rest followed in silence.

 Questions multiplied, voices rising and overlapping.
 Two hundred people now, maybe more.